 - an environment that empowers people and lets them build their own future

-- bonus share plans in progress for eight entities,
+- bonus share and performance share plans in progress in eight entities,

 - group management holds a majority shareholding, which rules out decisions made by financiers or uninvolved shareholders.